Nyayic/Building-With-WordPress/cltmtc7tu000709jo25cubbw8.md

 Menus play a crucial role in website navigation, allowing visitors to find the content they're looking for.

-* **Creating Menus:** In your WordPress dashboard, navigate to "Appearance" -&gt; "Menus".
+* **Creating Menus:** In your WordPress dashboard, navigate to *"Appearance"* -&gt; *"Menus"*.
 Give your menu a name and add the pages or posts you want visitors to access.

 * **Assigning Menus to Locations:** WordPress allows you to assign menus to different locations on your website, such as the header or sidebar.
 This creates a clear navigation structure for your visitors.